-It is due to excessive production of growth hormone (GH), usually by a secretory adenoma of pituitary growth hormone.
+It is due to excessive growth hormone production (GH), usually by a pituitary growth hormone secretory adenoma.

-It is usually due to a tumor of the pituitary gland , known as a pituitary adenoma.
+It is usually due to a pituitary gland tumor, known as a pituitary adenoma.

 Its prevalence is estimated at 40-130 cases per million inhabitants.
 If the disorder occurs in childhood, it leads to gigantism instead of acromegaly.

-Elevated levels of growth hormone stimulate the liver to produce insulin-like growth factor-1 (IGF-1, for its acronym in English).
-Elevated levels of insulin-like growth factor stimulate the excessive growth of body tissues.
+Elevated growth hormone levels stimulate the liver to produce insulin-like growth factor-1 (IGF-1, for its acronym in English).
+Elevated levels of insulin-like growth factors stimulate the excessive growth of body tissues.

-Growth hormone, also known as somatotropin , is a peptide hormone that stimulates growth , cell reproduction and cell regeneration in humans and other animals.
-Therefore, it is important in human development.
+Growth hormone, also known as somatotropin, is a peptide hormone that stimulates growth, cell reproduction, and cell regeneration in humans and other animals.
+Therefore, it is essential for human development.

-It is a type of mitogen that is specific only for certain types of cells.
-Growth hormone is a stress hormone that increases the concentration of glucose and free fatty acids.
+It is a type of mitogen specific only for certain types of cells.
+Growth hormone is a stress hormone that increases glucose concentration and free fatty acids.

-In the United States, it is only available legally in pharmacies, by prescription of a doctor.
+In the United States, it is only available legally in pharmacies by a doctor’s prescription.

-In recent years in the United States, some doctors have begun to prescribe growth hormone in elderly patients with growth hormone deficiency (but not in healthy people) to increase vitality.
+In recent years in the United States, some doctors have begun prescribing growth hormone in elderly patients with growth hormone deficiency (but not in healthy people) to increase vitality.

-While it is legal, the efficacy and safety of this use for human growth hormone has not been proven in a clinical trial.
+While it is legal, the efficacy and safety of this use for human growth hormone have not been proven in a clinical trial.

-In its role as an anabolic agent, human growth hormone has been used by competitors in sports since at least 1982, and has been banned by the International Olympic Committee and the National Collegiate Athletic Association.
+As an anabolic agent, human growth hormone has been used by competitors in sports since at least 1982.
+It has been banned by the International Olympic Committee and the National Collegiate Athletic Association.

-The traditional analysis of urine does not detect doping with human growth hormone, so the ban could not be applied until the early 2000s, when blood tests began to develop that could distinguish between natural human growth hormone and artificial.
+The traditional analysis of urine does not detect doping with human growth hormone, so the ban could not be applied until the early 2000s when blood tests began to distinguish between natural human growth hormone and artificial.

 Blood tests conducted by the World Anti-Doping Agency at the 2004 Olympic Games in Athens, Greece, focused mainly on human growth hormone.

-In the United States, the only approved use of growth hormone for livestock is the use of a cow-specific growth hormone called bovine somatotropin to increase milk production in dairy cows.
+In the United States, the only approved growth hormone for livestock is a cow-specific growth hormone called bovine somatotropin to increase milk production in dairy cows.

 Retailers can label milk containers produced with or without bovine somatotropin.

-Early death is possible and life expectancy can be reduced by 10 years.
-Three to four people in every million are diagnosed with acromegaly in the United States each year, and affect 60 people in every million at the same time.
+Early death is possible, and life expectancy can be reduced by ten years.
+Three to four people in every million are diagnosed with acromegaly in the United States each year, affecting 60 people in every million simultaneously.

-The diagnosis is by measuring growth hormone after a person has drunk glucose or by measuring growth factor I similar to insulin in the blood.
-After diagnosis, medical images of the pituitary are made to look for an adenoma.
+The diagnosis is by measuring growth hormone after a person has drunk glucose or by measuring growth factor I, similar to insulin in the blood.
+After diagnosis, medical pituitary images are made to look for an adenoma.

 If excess growth hormone is produced during childhood, the result is gigantism.
 Treatment options include surgery to remove the tumor, medications, and radiation therapy.
-Surgery is usually the preferred treatment and is most effective when the tumor is smaller.
+Surgery is usually the most effective treatment when the tumor is smaller.

-In those in whom surgery is not effective, drugs of the somatostatin-like or growth hormone receptor type can be used.
-The effects of radiation therapy are more gradual than those of surgery or medication.
+In those in whom surgery is not practical, drugs of the somatostatin-like or growth hormone receptor type can be used.
+The effects of radiation therapy are more gradual than surgery or medication.

-Without treatment, those affected live on average 10 years less; however, with the treatment, the life expectancy is usually normal.
+Without treatment, those affected live on average ten years less; however, the life expectancy is usually average with the treatment.
 Acromegaly affects approximately 6 per 100,000 people worldwide.

 It is diagnosed more frequently in middle age.
 Men and women are affected with the same frequency.